Computer Neck Syndrome: Postural Causes of a Common Malady

 Muscular imbalances occur when one group of muscles gets very tight, while another group, usually the agonist muscles (doing the opposite actions) gets weak, or a better way to put it, gets lazy.

 In a neck/shoulder dysfunction scenario, the muscles that get weak are the lower trapezius, serratus anterior and the muscles of the rotator cuff.
 The lower trapezius is a scapular stabilizer—that is, it holds the shoulder blade down as we do overhead arm movements.
-What happens in theupper trap heavy person that we described last month is that they have no effective counter against the tight, shrugging upper traps/levator scaps.
+What happens in the upper trap heavy person that we described last month is that they have no effective counter against the tight, shrugging upper traps/levator scaps.
 So it’s like a double whammy—tightness and no opposition—very disruptive to proper biomechanical functioning.
 This means that every arm movement is leading to further shoulder breakdown, and further tightening of the neck.
 Every decade you add to this scenario increases the pain and breakdown substantially.
-Yes, I see people in their 60-70s that can’t fathom why they would have a shoulder problem.
+I see people in their 60-70s who can’t fathom why they would have a shoulder problem.
 I hope this explains how it happens.